FAQ

 Liability

 Yes!
 Members can send a very brief explanation of the employment matter they desire help with to epl@cjpia.org.
-The email will go to our Liability Program Manager and attorneys at Burke, Williams and Sorenson.
+The email will go to our Claims and Insurance Director and attorneys at Burke, Williams and Sorenson.
 A response is generally received within 24 hours.

-In order to evaluate coverage for an actual claim, it should be reported in the usual fashion, via the California JPIA website or directly to Carl Warren via publicentityclaims@carlwarren.com.
+In order to evaluate coverage for an actual claim, it should be reported in the usual fashion, via the California JPIA website or directly to Carl Warren via CJPIA@carlwarren.com.
 A Carl Warren adjuster will reply with our formal coverage opinion.
-As for incidents, while it is harder to evaluate coverage without an actual claim, you may inquire with our Liability Program Manager at pzeglovitch@cjpia.org.
+As for incidents, while it is harder to evaluate coverage without an actual claim, you may inquire with our Claims and Insurance Director at pzeglovitch@cjpia.org.

 Yes!
-Please call or email your assigned Risk Manager at the Authority or our Liability Program Manager and provide details regarding the incident as quickly as possible.
+Please call or email your assigned Risk Manager at the Authority or our Claims and Insurance Director and provide details regarding the incident as quickly as possible.
 We will respond with the resources necessary to include counsel, experts and public relations assistance.

 Workers’ Compensation